roenc576/2-3-0-solo-project_compare-movies/README.md

 - [ ] There is a third chart using Chart.js

 ## layout: Accessibility
-- [ ] The form has an `aria-label` or `aria-labelledby` attribute that describes the form
+- [ x ] The form has an `aria-label` or `aria-labelledby` attribute that describes the form
 - [ ] Each section has an `aria-label` or `aria-labelledby` attribute that describes the section
 - [ ] There are no instances of recreating any semantic elements
 - [ ] There is a tab index on the scrollable movies section
 - [ ] Each movie card has an `h3` with the movies title so they can easily be identified and navigated to by screen readers

 ## Functionality
-- [ ] Every form field is required, and the form cannot be submitted without them
+- [ x ] Every form field is required, and the form cannot be submitted without them
 - [ ] Clicking the form submit button does not reload the page because the default behavior is prevented
 - [ ] Clicking the form submit button creates a new movie in the movies section
-- [ ] Clicking the form submit button clears the form
+- [ x ] Clicking the form submit button clears the form
 - [ ] When a movie is added, all charts are rerendered to show the new movie
 - [ ] At least one chart has a modified tooltip display
 - [ ] Clicking the reset button removes all user added movies and resets the movies to the default list